jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 ```

 Read find and read the alternatives in the SLIF.
-Returns `true` on success.
+Returns `true` if the parse is alive,
+`false` if it's exhausted.
-On failure, returns `false`
+Also returns `false` on "pause before" because
+special action is probably needed before the parse
+should resume.
+When `false` is returned, `alternatives()`
+may also return
-and a string indicating the error.
+a string indicating the status.

+TODO: Is the status string needed/used?

 ```
     -- miranda: section+ most Lua function definitions